rcantini/rcantini.github.io/content/authors/admin/_index.md

 He is a member of the <a href="http://scalab.dimes.unical.it/">Scalable Computing e Cloud Laboratory (SCALab)</a> at the University of Calabria, aimed at supporting research, training and development activities in the area of scalable computing systems, distributed systems and Cloud architectures, with a special focus on scalable data analysis.

 interests:
-- Social media and big data analysis
+- Social media analysis
 - Deep learning
 - Natural language processing
+- Big data analysis
-- Parallel and distributed data mining
+- Distributed data mining

 education:
   courses: